 Passionate, caring and personal, Dr. Pilar Bradshaw believes in family and the ability of parents to embrace the joys and challenges of raising children.
 Named as 1 of 7 “Favorite Pediatricians” by Parents magazine, she is sensitive and straightforward, treating every child the way she would want her own son or daughter treated, and telling every mother and father what she would want to be told as a parent.

 Dr. Bradshaw is a board-certified pediatrician and Fellow of the American Academy of Pediatrics.
 She began her medical practice in Eugene in 1999 and practices the full spectrum of pediatric medicine, seeing patients from birth to young adulthood.

 Her special interests include the treatment of asthma, medically fragile children and adolescent eating disorders.
-If your child is hospitalized, she offers continuous care by being there when you and your child need her most.

 Curious and highly motivated, Pilar received her medical degree at Oregon Health Sciences University, where she graduated class valedictorian and was vice president of the Alpha Omega Alpha Medical Honor Society.